PalermoDev/PalermoDev/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: email:{ }
 - 😄 Pronouns: Me/ Myself and I
-- ⚡ Fun fact: Got the MIT acceptance letter in 2024 ✨
+- ⚡ Fun fact: Got the MIT acceptance letter in 2024, I have Mobile App Development and Game Development diplomas from the Polytechnic University of Puerto Rico✨

 <!---
 PalermoDev/PalermoDev is a ✨ special  repository because its `README.md` (this file) appears on your GitHub profile.